Caritas State of the Environment for Oceania Report

-Caritas Australia has joined together with Caritas Aotearoa New Zealand in collaboration with Caritas Tonga, Caritas Papua New Guinea and Caritas Samoa to publish this year's State of the Environment Report for Oceania 2017.
+In 2018, Caritas Australia has once again joined with Caritas Aotearoa New Zealand, Caritas Papua New Guinea, Caritas Samoa and Caritas Tonga to publish the Caritas State of the Environment Report for Oceania.

 State of the Environment Report for Oceania 2016

-The year, 2015-16, has highlighted the Pacific’s vulnerability to extreme weather events that affect food and water supplies.
-The most significant trend in Oceania the last 12 months has been widespread hunger and thirst that is a result of severe weather events, successive emergencies, and ongoing climatic changes.
+The report, has highlighted the Pacific’s vulnerability to extreme weather events that affect food and water supplies.
+The most significant trend in Oceania in 2015-16 was widespread hunger and thirst that is a result of severe weather events, successive emergencies, and ongoing climatic changes.
 These have had extensive and serious impacts on the well-being of peoples across the Pacific.

 Download the Hungry for Justice, Thirsty for Change report.